dancer1325/helm-examples/README.md

   * `helm list` to check all the releases installed
   * `helm status hii` to check the status of the release

+# Helm config
+* Execute the commands of 'Release'
+* `kubectl get secrets` to check the Kubernetes Secrets created each time a release exists
+* `kubectl get secret/SecretName -o json` to check the data with key 'release'

 # Release Number
 * `helm upgrade hii hello-world`
   * `helm list` to check that a new release number has been created